luismiguelcasadodiaz/philosophers/README.md

 times, the simulation stops.
 If not specified, the simulation stops when a philosopher dies.</ol>
 <ul>• Each philosopher has a number ranging from 1 to number_of_philosophers.</ul>
 <ul>• Philosopher number 1 sits next to philosopher number number_of_philosophers.
-Any other philosopher number N sits between philosopher number N - 1 and philoso-
-pher number N + 1.</ul>
+Any other philosopher number N sits between philosopher number N - 1 and philosopher number N + 1.</ul>

-### Allowed functions in mandatory project
+### Allowed functions in the mandatory project

-There are 18 allowed functions for Pipex.
-All of them belong to the set of 51 functions allowed in minishell.
-I summarize them here.
-It is work in advance to understand minishell.

 |Library|Function|Description|
 |-------|-----|-------------------------------------------------------------------------------------|